-Minimum qualifications include an M.D./D.O. degree with board certification in Anatomic Pathology or Clinical Pathology, a distinguished record of research accomplishment, a strong commitment to clinical excellence, education and diversity, and clear demonstration of the qualities needed to lead and manage a multifaceted academic department into the future.
+Must have a distinguished record of research accomplishment, a strong commitment to clinical excellence, education and diversity, and clear demonstration of the qualities needed to lead and manage a multifaceted academic department into the future.

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or status as a protected veteran.